7 Things You Should Know Before Sign Up

 - Can only transfer into bank accounts (mobile wallets not supported)

 - Not ideal for some – see “When CurrencyFair Works and (when it doesn’t)” below

 Full Disclosure: While we aim to show you the good and the bad in each review so you can make the best choice, there are links contained in this page which are affiliate links (and while not costing you anything) could earn us a commission.
 We often also get the opportunity to provide you with exclusive discounts (see below) and offers as part of using the link.
 If you use these links thank you for supporting our mission to making money transfers simple (and better for all 🙂)!

 CurrencyFair offers huge savings on transfers compared to banks, and a much better way to transfer you money.

 They are also leaders when it comes to putting the control of your money in your hands.

 You can also get your first 10 transfers fee free (opens a new tab).

-Compared to its competitors it is very inexpensive and leading online service with lots of control for people with a service that seems geared to smaller amounts below about $7000 USD/£4000 GBP/€4500 EU/$9500 CAD/AUD/SGD.
+Compared to its competitors it is very inexpensive and a leading online service with lots of control for people who want to transfer smaller amounts (below $7000 USD/£4000 GBP/€4500 EU/$9500 CAD/AUD/SGD).

 For most individuals and businesses CurrencyFair works very well, however for larger amounts or in smaller countries, costs may rise as they need to step in to complete the transaction and the need for more documentation (for regulatory reasons) becomes likely.
 See “When Things Go Wrong and Trustworthy Reviews? (below)” for more.